shawndaniel/evernote-exporter/README.md

-# Export All Evernote Notes, Notebooks, and Stacks
+# Export Evernote Notebooks & Stacks Into External Software
-I couldn't procrastinate any longer, Evernote is too much of a privacy and security hazard so I finally decided to take matters into my own hands and write this little script to help me export not only my notes but also notebooks and notebook stacks.
+This script allows you to export all Evernote data (including notebooks & stacks) for the purpose of either backing up or importing into external software.

+I wrote this because there was no export/import solution for __notebooks & stacks__ (that is importable into external software) that I am aware of.

-This script basically exports all of your Evernote notes into a hierarchical directory structure based on your notebooks and notebook stacks.
+Basically the script exports all of your Evernote notes into a hierarchical directory structure based on your notebooks and notebook stacks.
 Additional features include converting all note syntax to markdown text or Zim Wiki syntax (to import into Zim Wiki).

-If your like me, then over the years you may have already accumulated thousands of notes categorized by a lot of notebooks (in my case ~70), and without any export/import solution for __notebooks & stacks__ in existence (that I'm aware of), this script may be of some help.

 Why Import to Zim Wiki?
 (Optional)